It’s time to get personal here about furry.

 The impact of the internet on a fandom.

-It wasn’t until the mid-2000’s which is where interest in the fandom began to divide for us.
-You see, although it’s great that the fandom is growing and getting bigger.
-And that technology of the net kept getting better and better .
-However; It seemed like the technology that brought the fandom together is now separating and isolating people though the expansion of stating that comics and working with a group is no longer necessary.
+It wasn't until the mid-2000s which is where interest in the fandom began to divide for us.
+You see, although it's great that the fandom is growing and getting bigger.
+And the technology of the net kept getting better and better.
+However; It seemed like the technology that brought the fandom together is now separating and isolating people through the expansion of stating that comics and working with a group is no longer necessary.
 That everything has to be done all on your own.
 The end result is nothing really changes or gets done.
 And when a fandom stops producing in a way that interests the majority.
 You end up with convention rot which is what was described in my previous blog article.

 2010’s – The now!

-Well, it’s 2016 now, I live in the age where according to cyberpunk authors we should be running around on hovercycles wielding plasma samurai swords in some sort of “Concrete Armageddon”.
+Well, it's 2016 now, We live in the age where according to cyberpunk authors we should be running around on hovercycles wielding plasma samurai swords in some sort of "Concrete Armageddon".
 But alas.
 We still have wheeled cars.
 And even though anarchy does not reign supreme we do have the occasional protests!
-Unfortunately we are not able to upload our consciousness from analog to digital.
+Unfortunately, we are not able to upload our consciousness from analog to digital.
 But at least our cameras and video processing technology got better!
-It’s a more watered down future then what was promised to us by the Sci-Fi writers of the 70’s.
+It's a more watered-down future than what was promised to us by the Sci-Fi writers of the 70's.

 Divide.